 Walrus Islands State Game Sanctuary is another popular spot near Dillingham.
 The sanctuary is made up of a group of seven craggy islands and their adjacent waters located in northern Bristol Bay southwest of Dillingham.
-Best know among the Walrus Islands is Round Island, the largest walrus haul-out grounds in Alaska, where each summer 15,000 male walruses haul out on exposed, rocky beaches to stake out their territory for the upcoming mating season.
+Best know among the Walrus Islands is Round Island, the largest walrus haul-out grounds in Alaska, where each summer as many as 14,000 male walruses haul out on exposed, rocky beaches to stake out their territory for the upcoming mating season.
 Other wildlife is also plentiful in the sanctuary, including Steller sea lions, migrating whales, orcas, puffins and thousands of other seabirds.
 Camping is available on Round Island, but the number of campers is limited to ensure the walruses are not disturbed, so make arrangements first with the Alaska Department of Fish and Game.